glacials/twos.dev/src/cold/apple.md

 charge and an extra device to put on and take off made me fluctuate every six months or so between wearing it every day and not wearing it at all.

-Apple Watch adds enough bullet points that I've had no such fluctuations -- I wear it daily:
+Apple Watch adds enough bullet points that I've had no such fluctuations---I wear it daily:

 - Unlock macOS/iOS when nearby, in lieu of entering a password/passcode